 Maintenance, I know you guys see this word so much while reading about hair extensions.
 Hair maintenance is the core of great hair, I promise!
 Hair extension maintenance like natural hair maintenance is trial and error.
 So don’t feel bad.

 With these two alternative extension techniques, you do not need to do anything differently than you would with your sew-ins, wigs, or quick weaves.
-Always use a great shampoo and conditioner combo that is of course sulfate free!
+Always use a great shampoo and conditioner combo that is of course sulfate-free!
 Never use a rat tail comb to detangle extensions, ever.
 That is asking for shedding galore which eventually can turn into tangles that grow into a matted mess.
+Using any silicone or oil-based products at the root while wearing tape-ins will cause issues.
+Those products will break down the adhesive.
+Which wastes the money you spend and will have you dishing out more to get your hair done again.

 V. Which One Is Easier On Your Pocket?